A visit to an avocado packing plant, avocado grove and historical Fallbrook, CA. Plus, for breakfast or brunch: Avocado Cream Cheese Bagels.

 - Using a hand mixer, whip the ingredients together until smooth and creamy, about 5 minutes.

-- Transfer cheese to serving bowl and serve with:
+- Transfer cheese mixture to a serving bowl.

 Wow, you are courageous! ;-P